labgem/pangenomeNEM/README.rst

 The partionning method can be customize througth 3 parameters:

-1. Partioning by chunk: When more than 500 organisms is processed it is advised to
+1. Partioning by chunk (-ck option): When more than 500 organisms is processed it is advised to partion the pangenome by chunck.
+Actually, the method seem to saturate with an high number of dimensions.
+Chunck correspond to samples of the organisms to partition in parrallel.
+It is advise to use chunck not lower than 200 organisms in order to obtain representative ones.
+Then the tools will partition the pangenome using multiple chunks in a way that evry families must be partionned in at least (total number of organisms)/(chunk size) times.
+Moreover each gene family must be partionned mainly in one specific partition (>50% of cases), otherwise the pangenome will be partionned again and again.

-2. Smoothing strengh
+2. Smoothing strengh :

 3. dispersion

 Evolution curve